Arbia's law of geography: Foundation

 In spatial analysis with geographic information systems, both raster and vector data are used.
 Importantly, when working with spatially aggregate data (either in vector or raster) at a coarse resolution, it is impossible to make assumptions about what that data looks like at a finer resolution.
 Doing so would commit the ecological fallacy.
+Aggregating data spatially has a statistical smoothing effect due to the scale effect.

 Raster

-Arbia's law was for invoked when working with raster datasets.
+Arbia's law was first invoked when working with raster datasets.
 Arbia's law is important to remember when working with raster data, particularly remote sensing, where the electromagnetic spectrum is sampled at a pixel level.
 Spatial resolution in remote sensing is related to the smallest pixel size within an image, and one value is returned for the area within a pixel.
 The coarser the image resolution (the larger the pixel) in a remotely sensed image, the larger the area that will be represented with the same value.
 Thus, a coarse resolution has a soothing effect on the image, making land cover appear more homogenous than an image with a fine spatial resolution.